 The Deserve Classic Mastercard is for applicants who haven’t yet established credit.
-It has a $39 annual fee and a maximum credit line of $1,500.
-While there are no rewards or special offers, it’s a good card to get if you can’t qualify for other options.
+While there are no rewards or special offers, it does not charge an annual fee.
+This is an excellent card to start building your credit.

 - $1,500 maximum credit line

 This card is great for non-college students who have no credit.
 Often, you have to start building your credit with a secured card which requires an up-front deposit.
 However, with this card, many will be able to get started without a deposit or co-signer.

 The Deserve Edu card is for college students.
 Even those with limited or no credit history may be eligible without a cosigner or deposit.
 Further, international students are also eligible and don’t need a social security number or an established credit history.
 The card offers 1% cash back on eligible purchases, up to a $5,000 credit limit, no annual fee, and an Amazon Prime Student subscription offer.

 - No annual fee

 - Free Amazon® Prime Student subscription ($49.99 value)

 Deserve CEO and founder, Kalpesh Kapadia, says, “The Deserve Edu Mastercard, our flagship product, is designed for students who are looking to build credit history.
 There is no deposit, co-signer, or annual fee for the card.
 An SSN is also not required for international students.
 And since we report customers’ credit behavior to Experian and TransUnion, the customer starts to build his or her credit history immediately.
 Typically, students can build enough history to establish a score with the credit bureaus within six to eight months.”
 For international students to qualify, they will need to be 18 years old and have a U.S. bank account with a balance, a passport, student visa, and I-20 form.